How to Paint a Rainy Day Watercolor — Wet-on-Wet Technique for Beginners

 By Joy

-Learn how to paint a rainy day watercolor using the wet-on-wet technique.
-A working artist explains step by step how to create soft skies, reflections, and atmospheric depth.
+Learn rainy day watercolor painting step by step with wet-on-wet technique: create soft skies, reflections, and atmospheric depth.

 By Joy Mukherjee — self-taught watercolor artist, Kolkata.
 Exhibited at Indian Art Carnival, Shantiniketan 2025.